-strategy (cont.)
 Performance-Based Funding Goal Adjustments

-Although there is a great degree of uncertainty with respect to how the COVID-19 pandemic will impact student success outcomes in the coming years, we recognize that attempts to modify our goals at this time in response to these potential impacts is a bit premature.
+success outcomes in the coming years, we recognize that attempts to modify our goals at this time in response to these potential impacts may be a bit premature.
 We remain committed to achieving our established PBF goals.